kkinzler/MetaTrading/README.md

 position.
 There is also the option to either exit the position at a predetermined price or trail the price.
 So, there should be an algorithm that trails the price.

+Just need to find the time to do this in a way that it's as clear as possible.

 For your consideration,